-This project will work to transform and mould the existing data to make it useful to those of the forest and timber industry supply chain who need it to implement laws related to illegal logging, such as the EU Timber Regulation.
-At the same time, the project will seek to fill in the critical knowledge gaps where information about specific areas is missing.
+This project worked to transform and mould the existing data to make it useful to those of the forest and timber industry supply chain who need it to implement laws related to illegal logging, such as the EU Timber Regulation.
+At the same time, the project sought to fill in the critical knowledge gaps where information about specific areas was missing.

-The specific objective of this project is: to support the FLEGT process by enabling more effective implementation of the EUTR through making critical information easily available for those who need it.
+The specific objective of this project was: to support the FLEGT process by enabling more effective implementation of the EUTR through making critical information easily available for those who need it.

-Competent Authorities, importers/exporters, financial institutions and all others working to either abide by the requirements of VPAs and EUTR, or ensure its effective implementation, are whom this project seeks to benefit.
+Competent Authorities, importers/exporters, financial institutions and all others working to either abide by the requirements of VPAs and EUTR, or ensure its effective implementation, are whom this project sought to benefit.

 Creating tools for the industry

-In addition to making existing information more accessible, useful and manageable, the project will facilitate change by filling in knowledge gaps, which will help enable the timber industry to conduct the proper due diligence that is required under the EUTR, enable Monitoring Organisations to effectively evaluate due diligence procedures, as well as to enable Competent Authorities to conduct more efficient enforcement of the Regulation.
+In addition to making existing information more accessible, useful and manageable, the project facilitated change by filling in knowledge gaps, which helped enable the timber industry to conduct the proper due diligence that is required under the EUTR, enable Monitoring Organisations to effectively evaluate due diligence procedures, as well as to enable Competent Authorities to conduct more efficient enforcement of the Regulation.

-The project will develop a “toolkit” of supporting documents, that when applied together with the data that is developed into risk assessment frameworks, will allow stakeholders to make the necessary evaluation of risk in their supply chains.
-The toolkit will, for example, include country profiles and an extensive list of different guidance documents, such as a legality document checklist and guidelines for importing under a VPA.
+The project developed a “toolkit” of supporting documents, that when applied together with the data that was developed into risk assessment frameworks, allows stakeholders to make the necessary evaluation of risk in their supply chains.
+The toolkit would, for example, include country profiles and an extensive list of different guidance documents, such as a legality document checklist and guidelines for importing under a VPA.

 Project activities and results

-Three main areas will form the basis of this project, namely to fill the information gaps, develop a risk assessment toolkit and finally a strong focus on dissemination and capacity-building.
+Three main areas formed the basis of this project, namely filling the information gaps, develop a risk assessment toolkit and finally a strong focus on dissemination and capacity-building.

-The overall expected outcome of the project is to increase compliance with EUTR regulations.
-To accomplish this the following specific expected results have been formulated:
+The overall expected outcome of the project was to increase compliance with EUTR regulations.
+To accomplish this the following specific expected results was formulated: